practice-githubflow-8/Pig-Dice-Game/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New Feature
-about: 새로운 기능 이슈 생성을 위한 템플릿
+about: for create new feature
 title: ''
 labels: ''
 assignees: ''